panique/mini/README.md

 purely native PHP !
 The php-mvc skeleton tries to be the extremely slimmed down opposite of big frameworks like Zend2, Symfony or Laravel.

+## Basic and Advanced version

+This is the basic version.
+There's another "Advanced" version in development which has additional features, currently Twig and SASS.
+More to come!
+Have a look here: https://github.com/panique/php-mvc-advanced

 ## Why does this project exist ?

 One of the biggest question in the PHP world is "How do I build an application ?".